 C-Line Biodegradable Products FAQs

-Here are our most frequently asked questions about C-Line's biodegradable products.
+Here are our most frequently asked questions about C-Line's products made with EcoPure.

 What happens when a biodegradable product is buried in a landfill (anaerobic conditions)?